gobbyo/kinetic-display/docs/assembly/deploycontrollerproject.md

-# Deploy the Controller Project to the Controller PCB
+# Deploy the Conductor Project to the Controller PCB

 In this section you will upload code to your Raspberry Pi Pico W 2040 from your computer.